seleniumbase/SeleniumBase/README.md

 ```

 You can override the default wait time by either updating [settings.py](https://github.com/mdmintz/SeleniumBase/blob/master/seleniumbase/config/settings.py) or by using ``--demo_sleep={NUM}`` when using Demo Mode.
 (NOTE: If you use ``--demo_sleep={NUM}`` without using ``--demo_mode``, nothing will happen.)

+If you ever make any changes to your local copy of ``settings.py``, you may need to run ``python setup.py install`` for those changes to take effect.

 ```bash
 nosetests my_first_test.py --with-selenium -s --demo_mode --demo_sleep=1.2